 Visas New Zealand

-If you are French, you do not need a visa for a tourist or business stay of less than three months.
+If you are European, you do not need a visa for a tourist or business stay of less than three months.
 All you need to do is have your passport valid for at least three months from the date of return of your proposed stay.
 You must be able to justify a Return or Continuation ticket (with visas or residence permit for the country of return or continuation if necessary).
 You must now pay a tourist tax (IVL) of $ 35 for foreigners traveling to New Zealand for less than 12 months.
 Working Holiday Visa holders in New Zealand will also have to pay this fee of $ 35.

 Vaccines and Safety in New Zealand